SOCCER IN THE CITY: Feature Length Documentary Film Commences Production for Fall 2019 Release

 Washington DC production company The Content Farm, is producing the film.
 Michael Holstein is the Executive Producer & Director of Soccer in the City, and has worked on projects including The Wire, the documentaries of Ken Burns, as well as content for Travel Channel, National Geographic, Bravo and more, said, “As a life-long soccer player and fan, I’m excited to explore how we can break down barriers and make it easier for kids in cities to play soccer, and to ensure that we’re not leaving behind a locker room full of superstars.”
 Soccer in the City has a deep bench: Director of Photography Mike Greenberg recently completed F2: Finding Football, a YouTube Premium tent-pole series shot in 8 countries and starring A-list musicians, which earned over 5 million viewers, and was nominated for two Streamy Awards.
 Senior Producer Judy Plavnick served as Head of Production & Development for ESPN Classic, where she was responsible for development and production of original programming.
 Principal screenwriter Ahsan Naeem brings a cinematic element from his work in scripted films, and adds soccer knowledge, honed from running the most downloaded Manchester City Football Club podcast, 93:20.
 Other production staff – including an Emmy-winning editor and a well-known narrator – will be announced shortly.
 Music for the film will come from well-known soccer-friendly performers and hip-hop legends, including Flo Rida and many more.

-Soccer in the City is slated to premiere in late summer of 2019, with a “red carpet” event planned for Audi Field, home of D.C.
-United, one of Major League Soccer’s newest stadiums, and a monument to the power of soccer in the city.
+Soccer in the City is slated to premiere in late Fall of 2019, with a VIP premiere screening planned for the Eaton Hotel.
 The film has already secured offers for distribution on digital platforms and U.S. public television, with other opportunities pending, including a theatrical release, cable acquisition and international distribution, will be a major player on the festival circuit and in consideration for all relevant awards.

 Partial production funding for Soccer in the City comes from the Washington DC Office of Cable Television, Film, Music and Entertainment, headed by Director Angie Gates.
 Limited additional sponsorships, partnerships and event opportunities remain available, with information on the film’s website, or by contacting Anthony Francavilla (email@example.com).
 Crowd-funding opportunities are available via IndieGogo, with donor benefits ranging from social media “shout outs” to Associate Producer credits.
 Law firm Arent Fox will host a sizzle screening and panel discussion about the film in Washington DC on April 30, 2019.